-In addition, the California legislature passed AB 641 in 2007, which helps to address the cash flow problems inherent in many affordable housing projects during the construction phase.
+The California legislature passed AB 641 in 2007, which helps to address the cash flow problems inherent in many affordable housing projects during the construction phase.
 For affordable housing developments in which at least 49 percent of the units are affordable to low or very low-income households, AB 641 prohibits local governments from requiring the payment of local developer fees prior to receiving a certificate of occupancy.
+In addition, Assembly Bill 571, effective January 2022, now prohibits affordable housing impact fees, including inclusionary zoning fees, in-lieu fees, and public benefit fees, from being imposed on a housing development's affordable units.